mgmikez/chatgpt-prompts-geomatics/README.md

 ![alt text](https://github.com/mgmikez/chatgpt-prompts-geomatics/blob/main/images/googlemaps.jpg?raw=true)
 Link: [Map Example](http://igeomedia.com/~mickael/dga)

-## Create a relational database with spatial reference with a spatial relationship
+## Create a relational database with a spatial relationship
 Contributed by: [@mgmikez](https://github.com/mgmikez)
 **Example**: spatial relationship with PostgreSQL/PostGIS -  municipality belongs to a county, and a county belongs to a region